pypa/packaging.python.org/source/guides/writing-pyproject-toml.rst

   will be matched verbatim.
 - Special characters: ``*``, ``?``, ``**`` and character ranges: [] are supported.
 - Path delimiters must be the forward slash character (``/``).
 - Patterns are relative to the directory containing :file:`pyproject.toml`, the leading slash character is not allowed.
 - Parent directory indicators (``..``) must not be used.
+- Each glob must match at least one file.

 Literal paths are treated as valid globs.
+Any characters or character sequences not covered by this specification are invalid.

 ``keywords``